5 min

 …

 While uploading and publishing a video, creators will see a small checkbox.
 They will have to report if their video contains "edited or synthetic" content that looks genuine.
 These are situations where it may seem to us that someone said or did something, but in fact they did not.
-It can also be editing footage that depicts real events and locations or presents a "realistic-looking scene" that also never happened.
+Furthermore, it can be editing footage that depicts real events and locations or presents a "realistic looking scene" that also never happened.
 YouTube gives examples like showing a fake tornado heading towards a real city or using a deepfake voice to make it seem like a real person is commenting on a video.

 However, creators will not have to flag content that is clearly unrealistic, such as filters, background blur special effects, or animation that doesn't even attempt to look realistic.